 But what happens when the economy turns and interest rates rise.
 Suppose the business can now only generate profits of 38,000 instead of the previous 60,000.
 In addition bank interest rates increase to 12%.

 In our business with zero financial leverage, the owners still make a return on equity of 38,000/400,000 = 9.5%.
 This is lower than before, but the business survives.

 For our business with the high financial leverage of 300%. the interest is now 300,000 x 12% = 36,000, and the net income is 38,000 – 36,000 = 2,000.
 The return on equity is now 2,000 / 100,000 = 2%.

 The equity owners return has decreased because the business earns 9.5% but pays the bank 12% a difference of -2.5%.
-Since the debt is 3 times the equity, the financial leverage multiplier is 3 and the owners have lost 3 x 2.5% = 7.5%, their total return falls to 9.5% – 7.5% = 2% which is demonstrated below.
+In this instance the debt is 3 times the equity, the financial leverage multiplier is 3 and the owners have lost 3 x 2.5% = 7.5%.
+The business’s total return falls to 9.5% – 7.5% = 2% which we demonstrate below.

 Return to owners = Return on own money + Return on debt Return to owners = 100,000 x 9.5% - 300,000 x -2.5% = 2,000 Return on equity = 2,000 / 100,000 = 2%

-When producing financial projections thought needs to be given to the capital structure and the effect of financial leverage on the business.
+Producing financial projections requires thought to be given to capital structure and the effect of financial leverage on the business.
 The aim is to provide a decent return on equity while keeping the risk to a minimum.

-Although levels of acceptable financial leverage vary from industry to industry, a bank would not normally want to lend more than the owners have invested, which gives a 100% or 1:1 financial leverage ratio.
+Although levels of acceptable leverage vary from industry to industry, a bank would not normally want to lend more than the owners have invested.
+In this case the financial leverage formula gives a maximum leverage ratio required in the financial projections of 1.
 In the financial projections template, the financial leverage is indicated on the financial ratios page under the leverage ratios heading as the debt equity ratio.